 The Mongol invasion of Europe

 After the initial confusion, the Europeans eventually put together a common defense.
 The Mongols were met by a collection of Polish, Czech and German forces, together with a contingent of chivalric knights sent by the pope.
-Two battles ensued — at Legnica, Poland, on April 9, 1241, and, in a far larger controntation, at Mohi, Hungary, two days later.
+Two battles ensued — at Legnica, Poland, on April 9, 1241, and, in a far larger confrontation, at Mohi, Hungary, two days later.
 The Europeans were defeated on both occasions.
-In fact, the European armies seem to have been more or less obliterated and the chivalric order of knights never quite recovered from the blow.
-The Hungarians alone lost some 30,000 men and the country was in ruins.
-In the summer of 1241, Europe was defenseless against further attacks by the Mongols.
+In fact, the European armies seem to have been more or less obliterated.
+In the summer of 1241, Europe was defenseless against further attacks.

 But the Mongols did not move further west.
 Suddenly news reached them from Mongolia that Ögedei Khan, Genghis Khan’s son, had died in December 1241, and that there was going to be a kurultai where his successor was to be selected.
 Since several of the Mongol commanders in Europe had pretensions to succeed him, they needed to be back in Mongolia to protect their positions.
 It also seems Western Europe was of little interest to the Mongols.
 Europe had large forests which were difficult for their cavalry to penetrate and besides, compared with the prosperous cities of Persia and the Middle East, there was not much to loot.
 Although the Mongols conducted new raids in Poland in 1259, 1286 and 1287, they never again bothered with a large-scale invasion.